 12.4 Gender diversity is essential and part of the criteria for positions in leadership at NCSG, it is also identified as important to the BC; of secondary importance to SSAC and a challenge to achieve in all groups.

 12.5 Age diversity is limited to the level of representation within various groups.
 Despite ICANN’s recent regional programs such as Nextgen to encourage participants from 18-30 years old to volunteer at AC/SOs.
-The responses recievd from the questionnaire indicate:
+The responses received from the questionnaire indicate:

 RrSG pointed out limitation of participation by age due to the nature in which they are constituted.